A Model to Measure the Spread Power of Rumors: Procedure to compute SPR

-The main reason for accepting a message document as credible news by a person is that it is newsworthy.
-A news item can be defined as "newsworthy information about recent events or happenings, especially as reported by news media." \cite{Newsworthy}.
+\item{\textbf{\textit{Computing the newsworthy of a rumor}}} The main reason for accepting a message document as credible news by a person is that it is newsworthy.
+A news item can be defined as "newsworthy information about recent events or happenings, especially as reported by news media."\footnote{\url{https://www.mediacollege.com/journalism/news/newsworthy.html}}.
+It can be concluded that the content features that increase the publishing power of a text are more in FRs than in TRs.
 In this study, the set of content features have been introduced to evaluate the newsworthy of the document, including relative time, statistical information, named entity, lexical diversity, certainty, two SAs (including, Declarative and Quotations), ordinal adjective, and spelling mistakes.
 These factors are detailed below.

-\textbf{\textit{Relative Time (RT):}} If a story happens today, it is news, but when the same thing happened last week, it is no longer interesting.
+\textbf{\textit{f19: Relative Time (RT).}} If a story happens today, it is news, but when the same thing happened last week, it is no longer interesting.
 Thereby, the novelty of news is particularly important.
 For example, journalists write news of the day with past events from a new angle or view daily.
 Rumormonger also uses RT-based features (such as, "tonight", \<'امروز'> / "emroz" / "today", \<'اخيراً'> / "akhiran" / "recently" and so on) to apparently display new news or tries to pretend that an important event will happen soon.
 For example, for over three years, the rumor \textit{"Recently, Google has put an Internet voting to change the name of the Persian Gulf"} be released on social networks.
 So, words with the Adv\_Time tag are extracted as RT and used to calculate the RT score of document $d$ by \ref{eq:9}.

 In formula \ref{eq:9}, $|RT(S_i(d))|$ indicates whether sentence $S_i$ of the document $d$ contains RT-based words or not.